seanauff/matrix-rf-bridge/README.md

 The uploader first reads the `rtl_airband.conf` file, creates rooms for each channel, skipping disabled channels.
 On first start, this may take some time if rate limiting is in effect on the amtrix server.
 It then watches the `/recordings` directory, processes the .mp3 files, generates waveforms, and sends them as voice messages to frequency-specific rooms (e.g., #147.285MHz:yourdomain.com).
 Files are deleted after successful upload.

 Use a client like Element access the Matrix server, join rooms, see waveforms, and listen to recordings.
+Change the room names as desired, the names will not be overridden.

 ## Configuration